asiekierka/swanshell/docs/content/user/introduction.md

 - `A` is used to select an option.
 For example, in the file browser, `A` may enter a subdirectory, or launch a `.wsc` file.
 - `B` is used to navigate upwards.
 For example, in the file browser, `B` will exit a previously entered subdirectory.

 Some views may have additional features.
-For example, `START` in the file browser brings up a menu with additional actions:
+For example, pressing `START` in the file browser brings up a menu with additional actions:

 ![The additional action menu.](../../img/intro_action_menu.png)